trust-net/dag-documentation/README.md

 * A transaction that has an "incoming" operation against a resource can be submit by anyone
 * An resource's value scope would be constraints within all instances of an application (a.k.a. shard), so that a faulty application can not access and violate resources beloging to other shards
 * Application implementation will be responsible for "access control", i.e., making sure that an outbound value transfer (or any update in general) is only performed by eligible resource owner
-* DLT stack will provide interface for accessing resource by the application instance, however stack does not have any visibility into actual content/value of those resources
+* DLT stack will provide interface for accessing resources visible withing the application scope, however stack does not have any visibility into actual content/value of those resources
 * DLT implies time consensus -- i.e., value of resources can change over time, however probability of them changing decreases significantly over time